 If we need to see all the available commands in Git, we need to use the following command.

 git help -a or

 git help - -a

 Note: One is with single '-' and other is with double but no space between '- -'

 Press enter to execute the command

-This will show you all the available commands in the Git.
-If you scroll till the end after the command you will three line information.
+This will show you all the available commands in Git.
+If you scroll till the end after the command you will three-line information.
 This is constant no matter what command you execute.